risingwavelabs/risingwave-docs/docs/deploy/risingwave-kubernetes.md

 ## Create a Kubernetes cluster

 :::info
-The steps in this section are intented for creating a Kubernetes cluster in your local environment.<br/>If you are using a managed Kubernetes service such as AKS, GKE, and EKS, refer to the corresponding documentation for instructions.
+The steps in this section are intended for creating a Kubernetes cluster in your local environment.<br/>If you are using a managed Kubernetes service such as AKS, GKE, and EKS, refer to the corresponding documentation for instructions.
 :::

 **Steps:**